Apple is finally rolling out iOS 13, which includes a number of improvements to the company's mobile operating system.

 The way it works is really simple: just swipe between the letters you want to use to type a word, using a single thumb or finger.
 In theory, it enables much faster typing, at least once you get more accurate with it.
-If you've used it on third party keyboards before it won't feel all that new to you.
+If you've used it on third party keyboards before it won't feel that new to you.

 One thing we did notice on our pressure-sensitive XS Max screen was that we'd often launch the trackpad feature by accident, likely due to pressing the screen a little too hard before swiping.
 That means it is a little bit of a learning curve, relearning to not be so forceful when typing messages/emails.

 Apple is revamping the Reminders app with a whole new look.
 It's a look that's quite consistent with all the other newly designed apps, featuring simple rounded rectangle fields and flat, colourful icons.